anthonypiazza/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+RD - is a type of database where tables can link to each other

+SQL - query language used to access the data in the tables inside the database

 - [ ] Why do tables need a `primary key`?

+It is a way of uniquely identifying every single entry in the database, assists with API data manipulation

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third intermediary table with a primary key and two foreign keys from the two many-to-many tables

 ## Minimum Viable Product